ADHD: Understanding Symptoms and Treatment

 Frequent forgetfulness or losing track of important items

-Difficulty organizing tasks and managing time effectively
+Difficulty organising tasks and managing time effectively

 Avoiding or struggling with tasks that require sustained mental effort